jangmys/pyparadiseo/README.md

 Note: this may create a directory `_skbuild`.
 If the installation fails, this directory should be deleted before you re-attempt to install pyparadiseo.

+3. Add the `pyparadiseo`directory in the PYTHONPATH

-3. Now run the tests
+4. Now run the tests

 `python -m pytest tests`